Chirun

 How it works

-A set of course notes are provided in either Markdown or LaTeX along with a configuration file config.yml
+A set of course notes are provided in either Markdown or LaTeX along with a configuration file config.yml.
+The chirun command then builds the requested outputs based on the contents of the configuration file.

 - Markdown parsing is provided by Python Markdown.